renodubois/renodubois.com/content/posts/album-a-day-jan-2021-intro.md

 music journalism.

 With that said, here's the list of albums I've got queued up, in no particular order:

+_Note: I'll update these with the link to the review as they get listened to!_

 - alt-J - An Awesome Wave
 - Portugal.
 The Man - Waiter: "You Vultures!"
 - Fiona Apple - Fetch The Bolt Cutters